About Banu Restaurant, South Kensington

 You can find another branch of Banu Persian restaurant in Warrington Crescent, Maida Vale, London

-Mohammad Jamei•5 months ago
+Mohammad Jamei•2 years ago

 I have tried countless Iranian restaurants and never really had a bad thing to say about them, until unfortunately we went to this one.
 The portion sizes are great, but the food doesn't taste as good as other Iranian restaurants in the area.
 Too much molasses used in most of the dishes really doesn't do the food justice.
 Overall a very disappointing trip.
 Service was good though (but we were only one of two tables so difficult to say what it'd be like when they're busy).